Quasicrystalline Spin Liquid: Results

 Let us introduce the IPR as \beq \tn{IPR}_n=\sum_{r=1}^{N_{\tn{sites}}} |\psi_n (r)|^4. \eeq Recall that a typical extended state satisfies an IPR scaling as $\sim N_{\tn{sites}}^{-1}$, while a typical localized state has a system-size independent IPR.
 In Fig.~\ref{fig:boundary_bulk_wf}(c), we present the finite size scaling of the IPR for the lowest-energy bulk state and the IPR averaged over all the boundary states.
 As we noted in Fig.~\ref{fig:boundary_bulk_wf}(a), we indeed find that the bulk states are delocalized over a finite fraction of the system with an IPR scaling as $\sim N_{\tn{sites}}^{-0.8}$.
 The slight deviation from the typical extended behavior in crystalline systems with translational symmetry is controlled by the unconventional distribution of sites on the quasicrystal.
 The exponent is likely tied to the fractal dimension of the corresponding state \cite{Halsey_fractal,Kohmoto_critical,Roche_1997}.
 The boundary states, on the other hand, are strongly localized along the edges leading to a nearly size-independent IPR.
 To quantitatively study the relation between the boundary states and the local imbalance, we introduce $\Delta N=\sum_{\tn{regions}}|N_{A_1} -N_{A_2}|$, where $N_{A_1,A_2}$ represents the number of sites belonging to each sublattice in each of the 10 regions partitioned by the reflection planes (Fig.~\ref{fig:qc_config}(c)) \cite{Day-Roberts_PRB2020}.
 In Fig.~\ref{fig:boundary_bulk_wf}(d), we plot the ratio between the number of boundary states and $\Delta N$ with increasing system size.
 For generations $\#4$ $(N_\tn{sites}\leq 340)$ and higher, the ratio converges to a finite value $\sim 0.3$ (red dashed line), demonstrating the close connection between the boundary states and the local imbalance.
+Note that both the localized states and the local imbalance are restricted to the region near the boundary.
 The zero-energy states are fragile against perturbations that do not preserve the local imbalance.
 For the analysis of $E=0$ states, the $2-$coordinated sites are paired up by infinitesimal couplings to preserve the original boundary condition.
 Connecting these sites via a non-zero coupling eventually gets rid of these $E=0$ states.

 To illustrate the origin of the connection between local imbalance and zero-energy modes, consider a bipartite lattice with nearest-neighbor hoppings and a block-diagonal Hamiltonian, $H= $.
 Due to the imbalance (e.g. without any loss of generality, more $A_1$ sites compared to $A_2$), the number of rows and columns in $G$ are different, leading to some eigenstates with zero eigenvalue.
 The corresponding $E=0$ states are then localized on the majority sublattice $(A_1)$.
 A prominent example of this phenomenon arises on the Penrose quasicrystal \cite{Kohmoto_PRL_1986,Arai_PRB_1988}, which hosts $E=0$ states throughout the bulk since the system can be partitioned into decoupled sectors by ``membranes" that preclude any zero-energy states \cite{Flicker_PRX_cdimer,Day-Roberts_PRB2020}.
 In contrast, for our tri-coordinated quasicrystal, only the boundary exhibits a local imbalance leading to localization along the edge.
 We have also obtained boundary states with a small non-zero energy, manifest in the intermediate peaks over a finite range of energy $0<E<\Delta_f$ (Fig.~\ref{fig:qc_config}(d)).
 These states remain distributed near the boundary, but are \textit{not} strictly localized.